dimagi/dimagi_lake/README.md

 ## How It Works
-This is an Spark Application Which is used to ingest Form and Case Data into the Datalake.
+This is an Spark Application Which is used for two purposes:
+- To ingest Form and Case Data into the Datalake.
 It runs as a services and starts a Kafka Stream to periodically Pull ChangeMeta from kafka.
 Following Points explains how it works:
     1. It starts a Kafka stream using Spark Structure Steaming
     2. Pulls `<=MAX_RECORDS_TO_PROCESS` number of messages from Kafka in a single Batch.
 Constant `MAX_RECORDS_TO_PROCESS` in settings.py file can be set to virtually any value depending on the resources available.
     3. After Pulling ChangeMeta from Kafka.
 Split the Changes into different `domain` and `subtype`.
     4. Pull The real records from HQ Postgres using `CaseAccessors` and `FormAccessors` of HQ Code.
     5. Location Information is added to the records for better downstream analysis.
     6. Records are flattened.
 Flattening is required becaused of a potential [bug](https://github.com/delta-io/delta/issues/170#issuecomment-784156234) present in a library we use.
     7. If its a new type of form/case, then a new corresponding table is created in the metastore and it's data is directly written to the storage on a new location `\commcare\<domain>\<kafka_topic>\<case_type\form_xmlns>`
     8. For records whose corresponding table is already present in the metastore, the records are then Merged with the existing Data in the Datalake.
 Merging happens using Upsert Operation Using a spark library called [Delta Lake](https://docs.delta.io/latest/delta-intro.html).
 This makes the Data merging Possible.
     9. We are only keeping the latest copy of records in the Datalake.
 When a case is udpated for example, Only the latest copy of case is maintained in the Datalake.
 Older versions can also be accessed if we want.
 But, since the use case is only to have the latest copy, we can remove the Older version periodically to free up space.
-10. To resolve Small Files Problem in Datalake, Data would be periodically be re-partitioned to reduce the number of files.
+    10. To resolve [Small Files Problem](https://www.upsolver.com/blog/small-file-problem-hdfs-s3) in Datalake, Data would be periodically be re-partitioned to reduce the number of files.
 It would make the data query faster.
+- To aggregate the Data for Data warehouse(In Progress).
+Each of the table aggregation would start as a separate spark application with `spark-submit` command based on different arguments you pass while invoking it.
+General flow of aggregation for a table is as follows:
+    1. It reads data from input tables in Datalake and load it as spark Dataframe.
+    2. Perform the aggregation on the dataframe based on the business logic.
+    3. Write the data back to Datalake storage.
+    4. Step 1 to 3 repeats for different tables.
+At last when all the steps of aggregation are complete, load the data from Datalake Storage to Data warehouse storage which is Postgres.
+Dashboard will use this postgres to seek its Data.

 ## Dependencies